litecoincash-project/litecoincash/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the litecoincashd tests manually, launch `src/test/test_litecoincash`.
+To run the neond tests manually, launch `src/test/test_neon`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the litecoincashd tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the neond tests.

-To add more litecoincashd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more neond tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the litecoincash-qt tests manually, launch `src/qt/test/test_litecoincash-qt`
+To run the neon-qt tests manually, launch `src/qt/test/test_neon-qt`

-To add more litecoincash-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more neon-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_litecoincash has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_neon has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_litecoincash --log_level=all --run_test=getarg_tests
+    test_neon --log_level=all --run_test=getarg_tests

 ... or to run just the doubledash test:

-    test_litecoincash --run_test=getarg_tests/doubledash
+    test_neon --run_test=getarg_tests/doubledash

-Run `test_litecoincash --help` for the full list.
+Run `test_neon --help` for the full list.

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since litecoincash already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since neon already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called "test_litecoincash" that runs all of the unit tests.
+The build system is setup to compile an executable called "test_neon" that runs all of the unit tests.
 The main source file is called test_bitcoin.cpp, which simply includes other files that contain the actual unit tests (outside of a couple required preprocessor